cunicopia-dev/n8n-aws-self-hosting/README.md

 > 💰 **Estimated Cost**: With AWS EC2 RIs, you can get a t4g.small for as low as $5 a month.
 > This setup is ideal for lean, production-grade automation infrastructure without the managed service tax.

+### Important: n8n Licensing for Client Deployments

+⚠️ **Note**: According to n8n's license, separate instances are required when hosting workloads for different clients.
+The deployment scripts now support namespaced deployments to ensure compliance.

 ### Deployment Steps